-First, the OECD and the US regulations prescribe aggregating short-term (inventories, accounts receivable) with long term (property, plant and equipment (net of depreciation)) assets.
-Also, they prescribe aggregating short-term (accounts payable) with long-term liabilities.
+First, the OECD and the US regulations prescribe aggregating short-term assets (inventories, accounts receivable) with long term assets (property, plant and equipment (net of depreciation)).
+Also, they prescribe aggregating short-term (accounts payable) and long-term liabilities.
 However, short-term liabilities don't incur interest expenses, and according to accounting practices interest expenses covering long-term liabilities are deducted after operating profits are calculated.

-Second, the OECD and the US regulations prescribe aggregating non-depreciable (inventories, accounts receivable) and depreciable (property, plant and equipment) assets.
+Second, the OECD and the US regulations prescribe aggregating non-depreciable assets (inventories, accounts receivable) and depreciable assets (property, plant and equipment).
 These separate and distinct assets are subject to different economic cycles, which in economics are recognized by the authors Kitchin ( inventory 3-5 year cycles measured from peak to peak or measured from trough to trough), Juglar ( fixed-investment 7-12 years cycle), and Kuznets (, infrastructure or building 12-25 year cycles).

 These different business cycles result from different processes; thus, their underlying economic dynamics and their dependent and independent variables are distinct.
-Aggregating these separate and distinct assets into a putty-clay lump-sum is heroic.
+Aggregating these separate and distinct assets into a putty-clay lump-sum is Panglossian (like the optimistic tutor in Voltaire's Candide (1759)).
 Please consult Joseph Schumpeter, Business Cycles, two volumes, McGraw-Hill, 1939, for an early taxonomy of different business cycles.
 A more recent and more rigorous survey is found in Günter Gabisch and Hans-Walter Lorenz, Business Cycle Theory (A Survey of Methods and Concepts), Springer-Verlag, 1989, including coverage of Kalecki’s fixed-investment model.

 Third, we question if long-term liabilities should be part of operating assets because the matching interest expenses are deducted after operating profits (EBITDA or EBIT) are calculated.